 THAT SUNDAY IN BARCELONA

 Sometimes it’s the little things.
 The little things that make it count.
 The little things that remind us how to see the bigger picture.
-All true, only if we’re tuned in to hearing it.
+All of this is true, but only if we’re tuned in to hearing it.
 Are you?

 Have I ever mentioned how much I hate the Google Maps app for walking?
 I hate it with a passion.
 Never once have I had any luck with it.
 Somehow it always has me going around in circles, never getting me to my destination.
-Serves me right anyway, when I have a perfectly good sense of direction, and I somehow still end up discounting that, and myself, by taking advice from a post-millennial, who doesn’t even know how to read a map, but swears by it.
+Serves me right anyway, when I have a perfectly good sense of direction, and I somehow still end up discounting that, and myself, by taking advice from a post-millennial who doesn’t even know how to read a map.

-Having been looked at, like I was some nut, who apparently was asking for the impossible, as if I wanted them to find me a seat on the moon to watch elephants fly, ironically in a country known for flamenco and Spanish guitar, I stormed out of the lobby.
-Realizing my taking advice from these post-millennials was getting me nowhere, I decided to give up on my bucket list, and go on with the day.
+Having been looked at like I was asking for the impossible, as if I wanted them to find me a seat on the moon to watch elephants fly, ironically in a country known for flamenco and Spanish guitar, I cut the conversation short.
+Realizing my dialogue with another post-millennial was getting me nowhere, I decided to give up on my bucket list, and stick with asking for basic directions.

-It was my second day and I was off to find the Gothic Quarter, what the Spanish call, El Barri Gotic, a labyrinth of shady, narrow streets, intertwined together, perfect for wandering and getting lost in for hours at a time.
+It was my second day as I set out to find the Gothic Quarter, what the Spanish call, El Barri Gotic: a labyrinth of shady, narrow streets, intertwined together, perfect for wandering and getting lost in for hours at a time.
 I had had an idea of how to get there, but thought it wise to have Google Maps accompany me, just in case I lost my way.

 At this point, I knew I was lost.
 Lost and tired, as my morning coffee had begun to lose its effect and the lack of sleep from the night before had begun to kick in.
 Jet-lagged and cranky was an understatement.
 It was hot.
 I was sweating.
 The heavy weight of the camera bag, strapped across my chest was beginning to pull on my neck.
 I was annoyed.
 Lost, again, thanks to Google Maps.